Deante Burton: Atlanta Falcons

 Burton was signed as an undrafted free agent by the Atlanta Falcons after the 2017 NFL draft on May 1.
 He was waived by the Falcons on September 2, but was signed to their practice squad the next day, where he was converted into a cornerback.

 He signed a reserve/future contract with the Falcons on January 15, 2018.
-On September 1, he was released by the Falcons and was signed to the practice squad the next day.
+On September 1, Burton was released by the Falcons and was signed to the practice squad the next day.
 He was promoted to the active roster on September 4.
 He played in the season opener against the Philadelphia Eagles and had one special teams tackle.
-He was waived on September 10, 2018.
+Burton was waived on September 10.

 Green Bay Packers

 On September 11, 2018, Burton was claimed off waivers by the Green Bay Packers.
 He was declared inactive for the second game against the Minnesota Vikings.
 He was waived on September 19.

 Atlanta Falcons (second stint)

 On September 25, 2018, Burton was signed to the Atlanta Falcons' practice squad.